San Marino in the Eurovision Song Contest 2016: Background

-San Marino Head of Delegation Alessandro Capicchioni stated in an interview with Eurofestival News on 24 September 2015 that Radiotelevisione della Repubblica di San Marino (SMRTV) had submitted a preliminary application to take part in the Eurovision Song Contest 2016.
+San Marino Head of Delegation Alessandro Capicchioni stated in an interview with Eurofestival News on 24 September 2015 that San Marino RTV (SMRTV) had submitted a preliminary application to take part in the Eurovision Song Contest 2016.
 He added that since San Marino does not organise a national final to select its entry, more effort is required of the broadcaster to choose a successful act.
 By 26 November 2015, the European Broadcasting Union (EBU) posted the final list of participants, which included San Marino.

 Before Eurovision

 Internal selection

 Turkish singer Serhat was internally selected by SMRTV to represent San Marino in the Eurovision Song Contest 2016.

 On 12 January 2016, SMRTV held a press conference at their studio where they announced that they had internally selected Turkish singer Serhat to represent San Marino at the Eurovision Song Contest 2016.
 SMRTV Director Carlo Romeo and Capicchioni were also in attendance for the event.
 Serhat was selected to represent San Marino after the broadcaster received a proposal from the Italian agency 23 Music.

 A press conference to reveal Serhat's song was held on 9 March 2016 at the InterContinental Le Grand Hotel in Paris.
 At the event, "I Didn't Know" was presented as the song to represent San Marino in the Eurovision Song Contest 2016.
 The song was composed by Olcayto Ahmet Tuğsuz with lyrics by Nektarios Tyrakis.
 Tuğsuz had previously composed two Eurovision entries for Turkey, "Hani?"
 (1982) and "Şarkım Sevgi Üstüne" (1987), while Tyrakis was the lyricist for "Shake It", the Greek entry in 2004, and "Love Me Tonight", the Belarusian entry in 2005.
 Tuğsuz and Tyrakis had previously written songs together, though they had never met in person, including while writing "I Didn't Know".
 The song was recorded at the Piste Rouge Studios in Brussels and was arranged by the French musician Cyril Orcel and Belgian-African musician Guy Waku.
 It was recorded in English, French and Italian.
 The lyricist for the Italian version, "Non ero io", was Mariella Nava while the lyricist for the French version, "Comment savoir", was Stéphane Laporte.
 The concept and creative director for the Sammarinese entry was Manfred Thierry Mugler.